joshua-cornett/offline-react-accessment/solution/README.md

 ### Usage

-Explain how to use the application with examples:
+- **Empty Input** If you don't enter or select anything, the field will flash indicating a required action.

-- 1. **Name Input:** Enter a name in the input field.
+- **Name Input:** Enter a name in the input field.
 The field will validate the name as you type and indicate the validation status.
-- 2. **Location Select:** Choose a location from the dropdown.
-If no location is selected and an attempt to submit is made, the field will flash indicating a required action.
+- **Location Select:** Choose a location from the dropdown.
+Note that it is custom :)
-- 3. **Submit:** Click the submit button once all fields are filled correctly.
-If any field is incorrectly filled, the form will show an error.
+- **Submit:** Click the submit button once all fields are filled correctly.
+You shouldn't be able to unless the input is valid.
+- **Clear:** Note that you can also clear the input and the submissions for a fresh start (you can also clear your cache and refresh, but this is easier).

 ```